 A training camp on gender smart investing with social entrepreneurs and speakers from all over the world (22-25 June,2019 in Naples and Salerno).

 The Social Enterprise Open Camp – Gender Smart Investing Investing is an intensive, residential training program.
 It offers an intensive program of workshops and plenary sessions on the most relevant and actual issues related to social entrepreneurship.

 - June 22: opening ceremony with plenary sessions in Castel dell’Ovo in Naples

 - June 23-24: intensive working sessions (plenary sessions and work shops) in Salerno

-- June 25: possibility to visit social enterprises in the Naples area or tourist attractions (organized by social enterprises in the CGM network)
+- in the afternoon: possibility to Open Tour in the Naples area or tourist attractions (organized by social enterprises in the CGM network)

 The objectives of the training event

 Social Enterprise Open camp – Gender Smart Investing – an immersive residential training camp to develop the enterprises of the future and promote the favorable encounter between capital and investment, technology, innovation and female entrepreneurship.